-In this paper we assign a new sequence strictly to the closest cluster and then use only the corresponding model for novelty detection.
-This approach could be improved by combining the predictions of multiple models. \citet{sharkey1999linear} claims that the combination of models trained on decomposed subtasks can be beneficial, but the way to combine predictions has to be selected carefully: opposed to ensemble techniques, the models might perform very poorly on other clusters and thus a simple averaging of predictions can be detrimental.
+In this paper we assign a new sequence strictly to the closest cluster and use only the corresponding model for novelty detection.
+This approach could be improved by combining the predictions of multiple models.
 For most clustering techniques, including the informed clustering proposed in this paper, it is possible to infer a score for a new sequence that indicates the similarity to each cluster.
-This similarity score could be used to weigh the predictions of cluster models which might further improve the novelty detection accuracy.

-Overall, we conjecture, that decomposition before modeling is beneficial for novelty detection in discrete sequences, on the condition that the clustering is of high quality, e.g., with a knowledgeable human in the loop.
+This similarity score could be used to weigh the predictions of cluster models which might further improve the novelty detection accuracy. \cite{sharkey1999linear} shows that the combination of models trained on decomposed subtasks can be beneficial, but the way to combine predictions has to be selected carefully: opposed to ensemble techniques, the models might perform very poorly on other clusters and thus a simple averaging of predictions can be detrimental.
+Developing such combinations for our tasks is left for future work.
+Overall, we conjecture, that decomposition before modeling is beneficial for novelty detection in discrete sequences, on the condition that the clustering is of high quality and that often this can best be achieved with a knowledgeable human in the loop.